Breadwinners (TV series): Production

-Broadcast and reception
+Broadcast

 The series premiered on February 17, 2014, as a "sneak beak" on Nickelodeon, followed by a regular broadcast on February 22, 2014.
 It had been ordered for a 20-episode first season a year prior.
 Its original broadcast garnered roughly 2.8 million viewers, ranking 81st of the top 100 cable shows for adults aged 18 to 49.
 The network announced a month later in a press release that the show had risen as the top-rated show for kids aged two to eleven, averaging 1.7 million viewers and a Nielsen rating of 5.3.
 A second season, also consisting of 20 episodes, was announced in May 2014.
 Episodes that premiered after 2015 were broadcast on Nicktoons.

 In Canada, the series premiered on YTV on March 8, 2014.
 In the United Kingdom and Ireland, Nicktoons started airing it on September 22, 2014.
 In Australia, Nickelodeon premiered the series on November 1, 2014.

-Upon its series premiere, Breadwinners received negative reviews from critics and audiences alike; common criticisms included the show's extensive usage of toilet humor, loud and chaotic tone, poor visual style, and dull episode plots.
+Reception

+Upon its series premiere, Breadwinners received negative reviews from critics and audiences alike; common criticisms included the show's extensive usage of toilet humor, tone, visual style, and episode plots.
 Emily Ashby of Common Sense Media assessed its reliance on toilet humor as questionable while giving credit to the strength of the protagonists' friendship.
 She enjoyed the bread-related puns sometimes uttered by characters but acknowledged that "they're not likely to strike the same chord of hilarity with your kids."
 New York Daily News writer David Hinckley linked its style of humor as enticing to its target demographic.
 He ultimately stated that it "sprinkles in a few grownup jokes, particularly bread-related puns, but it aims mostly at the younger set."

 Writing for the Los Angeles Times, Robert Lloyd found its visual style oddly pleasant and identified a slew of potential influences and references.
 While he saw the humor as "loud and often gross," the result was "basically genial."
 Tori Michel of About.com dubbed its use of mixed media interesting, yet headache-inducing for parents.
 While she called the concept and the characters "definitely original," she stressed that its crude humor may call for avoiding it altogether for some parents.
 Tom Conroy of Media Life Magazine wrote poorly of the show, finding it unfunny throughout.
 He specified its "noisy and violent" content as too much for little kids as well as being "too stupid for big kids."